Tomires/thesis-masters/testing.md

 Participants were then asked to rank the following plots in the order of their interest:

-- 3D bar plot
+- 3D bar plot,
-- map plot
+- map plot,
-- parallel coordinate plot
+- parallel coordinate plot,
-- surface plot
+- surface plot,
 - globe plot

 Testing concluded with a standardized Simulator Sickness Questionnaire (SSQ).[1]